GoogleCloudPlatform/podcast/site/content/post/episode-93-whats-ai-with-melanie-warrick/index.md

 MELANIE: But yeah, it's definitely deep learning-- or it can be deep learning.
 And primarily, that is machine learning, as the bigger umbrella.

 FRANCESC: Cool.
-So since you're a developer advocating-- your main topic is AI, machine learning, can you tell us a little bit about what kind of things can you do with AI or machine learning on Google Cloud Platform?
+So since you're a developer advocating-- your main topic is AI, machine learning, can you tell us a little bit about what kind of things can you do with AI or machine learning on Google Cloud?
 Or what do people tend to do?
 What do you see the most often?

-MELANIE: So in terms of machine learning on Google Cloud Platform, Google Cloud Platform is-- I mean, it's basically servers.
+MELANIE: So in terms of machine learning on Google Cloud, Google Cloud is-- I mean, it's basically servers.
 It's computers, at the end of the day.
-So you can do whatever you want that you currently can do on Google Cloud Platform.
+So you can do whatever you want that you currently can do on Google Cloud.
 That's something that I think is really important to stress, that it's like any cloud platform you're going to use.
 You can use any tools you want.
 You just have to configure it.

 FRANCESC: So one of those tools might be, for instance, TensorFlow, for which we have a managed version, which is Cloud ML Engine?